 Inflation may affect our investments adversely in a number of ways.
 During periods of rising inflation, interest and distribution rates of any instruments we or entities related to portfolio investments may have issued could increase.
-Inflationary expectations or periods of rising inflation could also be accompanied by the rising prices of commodities which are critical to the operation of portfolio companies.
-Portfolio companies may have fixed income streams and, therefore, be unable to pay the interest amounts and other payments on our portfolio investments.
-The market value of such investments may decline in value in times of higher inflation rates.
+Inflationary expectations or periods of rising inflation, could also be accompanied by the rising prices of commodities which are critical to the operation of portfolio investments may have fixed income streams and, therefore, be unable to pay the interest amounts and other payments on our portfolio investments.
+The market value of such investments.
+The market value of such investments may decine in value in times of higher inflation rates.
 Some of our portfolio investments may have income linked to inflation through contractual rights or other means.
 However, as inflation may affect both income and expenses, any increase in income may not be sufficient to cover increases in expenses.